groboclown/petronia/docs/events.md

             // Describes which extensions have permissions to send
             // this event.
             // Valid values are "public" and "implementations".
+Some
+            // core, internal extensions can use the "internal" access level.
             "send-access": "public",

             // Describes which extensions have permissions to receive
             // this event.
-            // Valid values are "public" and "implementations".
+            // Valid values are "public", "implementations", and "target".
             "receive-access": "public",

             // An optional description of the event.
 It can be 0 to 32767 characters long.